Skip to main content

 1. Check the status of your service account.

-Log in to the DoiT Console, select the Settings icon (a gear) from the top menu bar, and then select Google Cloud.
+Log in to the DoiT console, select the Settings icon (a gear) from the top menu bar, and then select Google Cloud.

 2. Select the GKE Cost Analytics checkbox to enable the feature.